yellowbyte/reverse-engineering-playground/README.md

 Deobfuscates a portion of the code and data for a crackme by Tosh.
 This script will directly patch the bytes in IDA so IDA will show the correct deobfuscated listing rather than writing the deobfuscated listing to a separate file.
 This enhances static analysis and makes solving this crackme challenge a lot faster.
 Full write-up of this particular crackme can be viewed on my blog (http://yellowbyte.blogspot.com/2017/01/elf-anti-debug-root-me-cracking.html).

 ### FindMain ###
-In a stripped ELF executable, automatically find and rename main as "main."
+In a stripped ELF executable, automatically find and rename main as "main" and then move cursor position to beginning of main.

 ### MalCheck ###
 Checks an executable for usage of API that has a high chance of being used maliciously or for anti-reversing purposes such as IsDebuggerPresent.
 It's always a good idea to check for low-hanging fruits before doing any deeper analysis.
 The "potentially malicious" functions that I came up with are from the book "Practical Malware Analysis."